iopipe/iopipe-java/README.md

 This project provides analytics and distributed tracing for event-driven applications running on AWS Lambda using [IOpipe](https://www.iopipe.com).

-The JavaDocs for this library is available on [GitHub Pages](https://iopipe.github.io/iopipe-java/apidocs/index.html).
+The JavaDocs for this library are available on [GitHub Pages](https://iopipe.github.io/iopipe-java/apidocs/index.html).

 # Installation & usage